-Politicizing a Death
+Mainstream Media: Politicizing a Tragic 44th Death

-Bad news sells and TV3 seems to have used Nur Salina Saparedi’s tragic death as their next selling item.
+Bad news sells and mainstream media like TV3 seems to have used Nur Salina Saparedi’s tragic death as their next selling item.
 So much so that the Deputy Information Minister Datuk Zainuddin Maidin said the stations had reached a point where they disregarded concern for political stability, public order and government priorities. [see TV stations under fire for not practising proper ethics]

 Is this a case of things falling into deaf ears?
 It should have rung a bell when Khairy Jamaluddin of UMNO had a difficult time to cross the road.
 As usual (being a typical Malaysians) after a tragic death, the politicians jumps into the limelight and start talking about actions to be taken.
 They will meet the victim or the victim’s family so that they will be in the TV or the newspaper.

 The latest is the direction from the Works Minister who instructed LLM to put the necessary measures in place to prevent more accidents from occurring along the Kapar stretch of the Shapadu Highway.
 Only now they want to do an immediate installation of a fence stretching for 250m from the school gate along both sides of the road and a traffic light in front of the school.

 Where was TV3 at this time?
 Why they did not suggested all this when they were busy pushing the blame on the lorry drivers?
 If they have focused on these issues, the rest of the local authorities and highway concessionaires would have taken note and probably taken action to rectify problems at their end which may save lives.

 Oh yes, what about the lorry drivers side of the story?
 Forget about the Indonesian who is out on police bail.
 While all sides are telling that the lorry drivers should use the new highway, why then the lorry drivers are still using the Shapadu Highway?

 Another tragic news indeed…